gnzlplcs/advanced-react/README.md

 + React Context solves the prop-drilling situation
 + Context provide a way to pass data through the component tree without having to pass props down manually at every level

+### caveats

++ do not use context just to avoid prop drilling a layer or two down
++ do not use context for state that should just be kept locally (e.g. forms)
++ wrap the Provide around the lowest common parent in the tree
++ passing object as value, watch performance and refactor if necessary